sailhouse/email-confirmation/README.md

 3. Configure the environment variables in the Netlify UI:
    - Go to Site settings > Build & deploy > Environment
-   - Add the same variables from your `.env` file
+   - Add the same variables from your `.env` file (Netlify even offers conversation from that file)

 ## Customization